AMT98/React-Airbnb-copy/README.md

 #Airbnb copy

-For this practice, I recreated Airbnb's travel experience page using React.
+For this practice, I re-created Airbnb's travel experience page using React.

 I used props to decompose my code and make it dry.